Dairy Industry in the United Arab Emirates

 Consumer Insights

-Insights from industry experts, such as Andrey Dvoychenkov at the 2025 Dairy Olympics, highlight consumer trends in the Middle East and North Africa.
-Ahmed Eltigani Elmansouri of Al Rawabi Dairy shares a vision for a smart AI-powered farm, while Russian dairy exports to the UAE have surged 7.7 times, reflecting strengthened trade relations.
+Industry experts, such as Andrey Dvoychenkov, highlight consumer trends in the Middle East and North Africa.
+Ahmed Eltigani Elmansouri of Al Rawabi Dairy envisions a smart AI-powered farm, while Russian dairy exports to the UAE have surged 7.7 times, reflecting strengthened trade relations.

 Innovative Collaborations

-The UAE’s largest national provider of protein and beverages, Al Ain Farms Group, has partnered with Finnish food-tech company FoodIQ to implement FoodIQ’s patented Multi-Layer Cooker (MLC) technology on an industrial scale.
-Additionally, the UAE invests in biotechnology, such as camel cloning, to enhance food security and preserve cultural heritage.
+The UAE's largest national provider of protein and beverages, Al Ain Farms Group, has partnered with Finnish food-tech company FoodIQ to implement FoodIQ’s patented Multi-Layer Cooker (MLC) technology on an industrial scale.
+Investments in biotechnology, such as camel cloning, aim to enhance food security and preserve cultural heritage.

-In June, H&N successfully dispatched a trial batch of 700 kg of cream and ultra-pasteurized milk to the UAE, marking it as a target market for halal dairy exports.
-Ecuador is also engaged in exporting rice to the UAE, showcasing a renewed focus on foreign trade to boost economic growth.
+In June, H&N dispatched a trial batch of 700 kg of cream and ultra-pasteurized milk to the UAE, marking it as a target market for halal dairy exports.
+Ecuador's engagement in exporting rice to the UAE showcases a renewed focus on foreign trade to drive economic growth.

-Wide participation from the UAE in the WorldFood Istanbul exhibition further highlights its active engagement in the global food market.
+The UAE's active participation in the WorldFood Istanbul exhibition further highlights its engagement in the global food market.

 Location of the Food Security SummitX 2025

 The summit will be held in Dubai, UAE, on September 17–18, 2025.
 The UAE serves as a hub for Super Foods FZCO's laboratories and a strategic location for engaging with the MENA Dairy Congress.
-Super Foods FZCO operates laboratories in the UAE where they conduct sensory, stability, and compliance testing.
-The UAE is also the location for the MENA Dairy Congress, a platform for dairy industry innovation and collaboration.
+Super Foods FZCO operates laboratories in the UAE, conducting sensory, stability, and compliance testing.
+The MENA Dairy Congress presents a platform for dairy industry innovation and collaboration.